Chin National Front: Ceasefire agreements

-The Chin National Front signed a state level preliminary "Ceasefire Agreement" with the Chin State government on January 6, 2012, the first Union level ceasefire agreement with Union level peace negotiation team on May 7, 2012.
-A second Union level "Ceasefire Agreement" with the Union Peacemaking Work Committee came on December 9, 2012.
+The Chin National Front signed a state level preliminary "Ceasefire Agreement" with the Chin State government on 6 January 2012, the first Union level ceasefire agreement with Union level peace negotiation team on 7 May 2012.
+A second Union level "Ceasefire Agreement" with the Union Peacemaking Work Committee came on 9 December 2012.

 Platform

-The Chin National Front stated that they are not based on a class of people, a religious belief, a region or an ideology but works for the Chin people.
+The Chin National Front stated that they are not based on a class of people, a religious belief, a region or an ideology but work for the Chin people.
 The Chin National Front welcomes and invites any nation, state, organization, and individuals to join in the effort to restore democracy, freedom and federalism in the Union of Burma.